 - fortune-telling or expecting the worst – for example, ‘I’m sure to mess this up’, ‘It’s not going to work out anyway’, ‘I’m going to feel awful when it doesn’t happen’

-- all-or-nothing thinking – for example, ‘He does everything right, and I always get it wrong’, ‘It has to be perfect’, ‘If only I had done it that way, it would be okay’.
+- all-or-nothing thinking – for example, ‘He does everything right, and I always get it wrong’, ‘It has to be perfect’, ‘If only I had done it that way, it would be OK’.

-Speaking to someone else can help your child to see that there are other ways of thinking about a situation.
-You and your child could try these techniques to change unhelpful thinking patterns:
+Speaking to you or someone else can help your child to see that there are other ways of thinking about a situation.
+You and your child could try these steps to change unhelpful thinking patterns:

-- With your child, work out what’s causing the stress – for example, your child gets a last-minute text from a friend to cancel going out.
+- With your child, work out what’s causing the stress – for example, your child gets a last-minute text from a friend to cancel an outing.

 - Encourage your child to list the thoughts connected to this situation or event – for example, ‘He doesn’t really like me’, ‘She should have told me sooner’, ‘My day’s ruined’.

-- Help your child decide if the thoughts are helpful – for example, how does your child know her friend doesn’t like her?
-Is it possible the friend couldn’t have told her sooner?
+- Help your child decide if the thoughts are helpful – for example, how does your child know his friend doesn’t like him?
+Is it possible the friend couldn’t have told him sooner?
 Are there other good things your child could do with the day?

 - Encourage your child to suggest some other thoughts – for example, ‘I don’t really know why he cancelled – there could be an emergency’, ‘Life has its ups and downs’, ‘I can go out anyway’, ‘This gives me time to do other things’, ‘I’m disappointed but I can cope’, or ‘We can go out together another day’.

-- Help your child notice that when she changes her thinking, her feelings also change – usually for the better.
+- Help your child notice that when he changes his unhelpful thinking, his feelings also change – usually for the better.

 Healthy lifestyle changes to reduce stress in teenagers